Skip to main content

 How do I increase my refund for next year?

 The most direct way is to add "Extra Withholding" to your Form W-4 (Step 4c).
 Divide your target refund amount by the number of paychecks left in the year to find the amount to add.
+If your refund is going toward debt, the debt payoff strategy calculator can show the payoff impact.

 Need a plan for that refund?